About Me

 Reading this should take less than a minute.

-Max Sennit, Demetri Petsalakis, Jesse LaVercombe, Waleed Abdulhamid, Ahmed Moneka, Jessica Deutsch, Selcuk Suna (out of frame on clarinet), King Gilgamesh (and the Man of the Wild), created by Ahmed Moneka, Jesse LaVercombe and Seth Bockley, directed by Seth Bockley (2023) photo credit: Bruce Silcox
+Max Sennit, Demetri Petsalakis, Jesse LaVercombe, Waleed Abdulhamid, Ahmed Moneka, Jessica Deutsch, Selcuk Suna (out of frame on clarinet), King Gilgamesh, created by Ahmed Moneka, Jesse LaVercombe and Seth Bockley (The Jungle Theater, Minneapolis, 2023) photo credit: Bruce Silcox

-I also wrote on the features films Float (Lionsgate) and Code 8: Part ll (Netflix) which hit #1 on Netflix in 71 countries.
-As an actor, I won the Toronto ACTRA Award and received a Canadian Screen Award nomination for my work in Violation (Sundance, TIFF, NYTimes Critics’ Pick), and I’ve performed in new plays across the U.S. and Canada.
+As an actor, I won the Toronto ACTRA Award and received a Canadian Screen Award nomination for the horror film Violation (Sundance, TIFF, NYTimes Critics’ Pick) and spent four seasons on Murdoch Mysteries.
+I’ve also performed in new plays across the U.S. and Canada by writers including Sarah Ruhl and Hannah Moscovitch.

-Maev Beaty, Jesse LaVercombe, Letters from Max, by Sarah Ruhl, directed by Alan Dilworth (2024) photo credit: Dahlia Katz
+Maev Beaty, Jesse LaVercombe, Letters from Max, by Sarah Ruhl, directed by Alan Dilworth (Necessary Angel / The Theatre Centre, Toronto, 2023) photo credit: Dahlia Katz

 Neon text by Max Ritvo

-Many Hooligans, Hacked, written directed by Paul Kirby, The Caravan Stage Company, (2014)
+Hacked, written directed by Paul Kirby, (Caravan Stage Company, Jacksonville, Florida, 2014)